 Long-term Debt.
 At the end of the current fiscal year, the Township had total long-term debt outstanding, including amounts due within one year, of \$66,505,944 which consists of \$50,367,052 within the governmental activity funds and \$16,138,892 within the business-type activity fund.
 During this fiscal year the water and sewer department took on an additional \$3,000,000 in bond debt for sewer rehabilitation.
 The majority of the governmental debt consists of bonded debt of \$17,675,000 to pay for the library addition and renovation and \$24,500,000 to pay for campus additions and renovations.
 The remaining debt within the governmental funds reflects the Township's share of county debt for various storm sewer projects.
-All governmental activity fund consists of the Township share of county debt obligations for various sanitary sewer construction projects within the Township as well as debt issued by the Township related to the water and sewer system capital improvement programs.
+All governmental activity debt is being paid for via ad valorem property tax levies.
+The bonded debt in the business-type activity fund consists of the Township share of county debt obligations for various sanitary sewer construction projects within the Township as well as debt issued by the Township related to the water and sewer system capital improvement programs.
 The water and sanitary sewer debt obligations are paid for using funds collected from customers on their quarterly bills.
-The remaining long-term debt reported consists of \$1,427,385 for employee compensated absences in governmental activities and \$97,522 in business-type activites..
+The remaining long-term debt reported consists of \$1,427,385 for employee compensated absences in governmental activites and \$97,522 in business-type activites..